FctsFxns/schultzen-web/_works/WallsOfBreath.md

 ---
 title:          Walls of Breath, from inside out
 categories: Research Performance Installation Publication
-intro: A poetic investigation about personal intimacy and safe spaces in female prison environments
+intro: A poetic investigation about personal intimacy and safe spaces in the female prison environment of Wad Ras, Barcelona.
 featured_image: /media/images/WallsOfBreath1.jpg
 featured_video: